Affiliate links on Android Authority may earn us a commission. Learn more.

 - A case might be causing the problem as well.
 Some users find that the issue goes away when the case is removed.

-- The main culprit though might be because of an issue with restoration.
+- The main culprit might be an issue with restoration.
 Doing a factory reset and setting the phone up manually instead of restoring it from a previous account helps fix quite a few problems that users are facing with the Samsung Galaxy Note 20 and Note 20 Ultra.

 Issues with swipe gestures

 Quite a few users face problems with swipe gestures, particularly with third-party launchers.

 - Samsung has an app available that will let you customize and control how swipe gestures work.
 Download the One Hand Operation Plus app from the Google Play Store to get started.
 This might help you set things up so that everything works smoothly with third-party launchers as well.